HananAlhajri/docker-notebook/what is a Dockerfile?.md

-# what is a Dockerfile?
+# What is a Dockerfile?
 It is a blueprint for building images.
 To build docker image for an application, we need to copy the content of the application into the dockefile (the artifact we built 'jar, war, etc...').

 ### the first line of every dockerfile is: